The etiquette of business dining in China

 - The etiquette of business dining in China

-Meals and banquets are an important aspect of doing business in China, used as a setting to form business deals, build relationships and show respect.
-Some of the practices associated with dining in China may vary from place to place, however, there are several standard elements of dining etiquette you can become familiar with before venturing to China to conduct business.
+Meals and banquets are an essential aspect of doing business in China, used as a setting to form business deals, build relationships and show respect.
+Some of the practices associated with dining in China may vary from place to place.
+However, you can become familiar with several standard dining etiquette elements before venturing to China to conduct business.

 While it can be acceptable to ask for western cutlery in some major cities, it is best to master using chopsticks, as this is the tradition in China.
-As most dishes will come with their own individual serving chopsticks, your own chopsticks should not be used to take food from shared plates.
-If no serving chopsticks are provided, you may need to ‘reverse’ your own chopsticks to take food from communal plates, using the blunt ends, rather than the end that has been in your mouth.
-Your chopsticks should be used to eat everything on your plate and can be used to cut (rather than spear) larger bits of food.
+As most dishes will come with their serving chopsticks, your chopsticks should not be used to take food from shared plates.
+If no serving chopsticks are provided, you may need to ‘reverse’ your chopsticks to take food from communal dishes, using the blunt ends rather than the end in your mouth.
+Your chopsticks should be used to eat everything on your plate and can be used to cut (rather than spear) more significant bits of food.
 They should be returned to the chopstick rest when you pause for a drink or to speak.